alexbenko/ChatMancer/README.md

 ### Image Generation Capability

 A distinctive feature of AskGPT is the integration of the `/image` command.
 Users can prompt the creation of images by entering `/image` followed by a descriptive brief.
-The application seamlessly processes this command, connecting with an image generation API to produce visual content that aligns with the user's description.
+The application seamlessly processes this command, connecting with an image generation API (currently uses DALL·E) to produce visual content that aligns with the user's description.
 This innovative functionality adds a creative dimension to the interaction, enriching the overall experience.

 ### Multilingual Support